yupgup/jonitrythall.com/_posts/2023-12-20-why-wiggle-work-people.markdown

 I look forward to hanging out with everyone daily, and I have come to get a decent sense of personalities and quirks.
 For instance, I know exactly who to run to when I have a toast mishap, who is hanging holiday cards on their ceiling as we speak, and who can deliver the perfectly crafted distraction when needed most.

 I've overheard more than one person say that they've "found their people" here, and I feel exactly the same.
-You can make real, lasting connections at Wiggle Work.
+You can make real, lasting connections at Wiggle Work, and I'm so grateful they continue to hang out.

 If this sounds like a group you'd like to be a part of, we'd love the chance to welcome you, share our thoughts on life and work, and ask you what a sandwich named after you would consist of and be called.